Peter Shankman: Career

 Peter Shankman started his career at America Online as a Senior News Editor.
 He helped to found the AOL Newsroom and spearheaded coverage of the Democratic and Republican 1996 conventions.
 He then started a PR firm called The Geek Factory.

 He was the creator of Help a Reporter Out ("HARO"), a service for journalists which was acquired by Vocus, Inc. in 2010.
 He remained at Vocus until 2012.

 He has been a guest speaker at TedX, South by Southwest, Affiliate Summit, BlogWorld Los Angeles and New York, the Direct Marketing Association.

 Shankman is also an angel investor.
 His investments include Daily Worth, Namely, Pixability, Right Next Door, and Simplist.

 He has written four books on marketing and customer service.

 Advisory roles

 He sits on the advisory boards of several companies, including DailyWorth, Scottevest and Namely.
 He also holds a seat on the NASA Education and Outreach Council.
 The committee was established, and members appointed by, NASA Administrator Charles Bolden.
 He is also occasionally quoted in an advisory role on social media and in other marketing outlets.

 Personal life

-Peter lives in New York City and has one daughter.
+Shankman lives in New York City and has one daughter.

-He regularly talks about his experience with ADHD, while delivering marketing-related lectures and talks about channelising it, for one's own benefits.
+He regularly talks about his experience with ADHD, while delivering marketing-related lectures and talks about channeling it, for one's own benefits.